SpaceAIForum/spaceaiforum.github.io/index.md

     (tagline || header).insertAdjacentElement('afterend', dateLine);
   }
-  // Merged line to clarify it is a workshop + date dateLine.textContent = 'An online workshop on AI for space systems • 14 March 2026';
+  // Merged line to clarify it is a workshop + date dateLine.textContent = 'Online workshop on AI for space • 14 Mar 2026';

   // button right under the date line let b = header.querySelector('.btn');